 The Grants Committee was first established in 1991 to provide institutional support for seeking external funding for activities that serve the interests of the College.
-It is comprised of persons in the following positions: Provost, Vice President of College Relations, Assistant Vice President of Finance, Assistant Controller, Faculty Grants and Fellowships Coordinator, Director of Corporate and Foundation Relations, and, at the Provost's discretion, one or more designated faculty representatives.
+It is comprised of persons in the following positions: Provost, Vice President of Advancement, Assistant Vice President of Finance, Assistant Controller, Faculty Grants and Fellowships Coordinator, Director of Corporate and Foundation Relations, and, at the Provost's discretion, one or more designated faculty representatives.
 The Provost convenes the Grants Committee regularly to discuss institutional priorities, to assess recent opportunities that have come forward, and to discuss specific proposals that have been developed after having received initial approval.
 The Director of Corporate and Foundation Relations serves as the staff coordinator of this committee and should be consulted regarding procedural questions.
 The President and/or Provost have final authority in all grant matters.

 All research carried on at Kenyon College by Kenyon faculty, students, staff or visiting scholars and researchers that involves humans as subjects must apply for IRB review.
 No human subjects research may begin without the approval of the IRB.
 Kenyon College IRB policies, procedures, and forms may be found on the Kenyon IRB web pages.
 All research done at Kenyon College that involves live animals must apply for IACUC review.
 No research using animals may begin without IACUC approval.
 Contact the IACUC Committee for details.
 Many government agencies require approval by the Institutional Biosafety Committee when appropriate.